achall36/RoxvilleRooster.github.io/espionage_game_setting_rules.md

 branch bestows certain benefits upon the agent while they are in that branch.
 An agent may shift branches each time he Advances.

-### Agent Branches

-**Assault**: Taking the direct approach, agents in this branch mix it up with bullets and brawling.

-Adaptation note: The assault branch corresponds to Top Secret's Assasination Bureau.

-*Benefit*: Combat Immersion Training—Select one Combat Edge.

-**Operations**: Strategy, planning, and tactics fall in the bailiwick of this operative.

-Adaptation note: The operations branch corresponds to Top Secret's Operations Bureau.

-*Benefit*: Operations Immersion Training—Select one Leadership, Professional, or Social Edge.

-*Note*: These benefits are granted at the start of each new mission, and the character must meet the prerequisite of any Edge gained in this manner as normal.

-**Analysis**: Investigation, information gathering, and data analysis/interpretation are the specialties of this branch.

-Adaptation note: The operations branch corresponds to Top Secret's Investigation Bureau.

-*Benefit*: TBD

 ## Wealth